miamatriarx/miamatriarx/code_of_conduct.md

 ## 💎 Contributing 🚀

-✔️ All software created by Mia Matriarx or by the Matriarx brand are free and open source software ([FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software)) under the [MIT](https://github.com/miamatriarx/miamatriarx/blob/main/license.md) license unless otherwise specified.\
+✔️ All software created by Mia Matriarx or by the Matriarx brand are free and open source software ([FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software)) under the [MIT](https://github.com/miamatriarx/miamatriarx/blob/main/license.md) license.\
 ✔️ Any contribution made to software owned by Mia Matriarx or the Matriarx brand, or to any Matriarx community, falls under [MIT](https://github.com/miamatriarx/miamatriarx/blob/main/license.md) and in doing so you void all claims to any intellectual property or copyright without any exceptions.\
-✔️ Developer Certificate of Origin ([DCO](https://en.wikipedia.org/wiki/Developer_Certificate_of_Origin)) is enforced on all repositories in order to verify that you made that commit and that you have agreed to our terms.\
+✔️ Developer Certificate of Origin ([DCO](https://en.wikipedia.org/wiki/Developer_Certificate_of_Origin)) is enforced on all repositories in order to verify that you have agreed to our terms.\
-✔️ For more information have a look at our [contributing](https://github.com/miamatriarx/miamatriarx/blob/main/contributing.md) documentation.
+✔️ For more information have a look at [contributing](https://github.com/miamatriarx/miamatriarx/blob/main/contributing.md).

 ## ❕ Policy ❗